wwq5-code/WWQ/_pages/about.md

 ---

-I'm a third year PhD student from University of Technology Sydney (UTS), supervised by [Prof. Shui Yu](https://profiles.uts.edu.au/Shui.Yu).
+I have submitted my thesis on Nov 2024.
+Now, I'm a postdoc from University of Technology Sydney (UTS), still supervised by [Prof. Shui Yu](https://profiles.uts.edu.au/Shui.Yu).

 My research interest is **privacy and security in machine learning**.
 During my PhD period, I mainly focused on machine unlearning.